linroger/Wealth-of-Nations/Advanced Financial Analysis and Valuation/Lecture Notes Advanced Financial Analysis and Valuation/Week 5/Week 5 Pharmaceuticals and Intangibles in Valuation.md

 ### PUTTING IT ALL TOGETHER

 - If future M&A is close to zero NPV,  then you can ignore it in DCF or EP model
-	- Hold existing goodwill constant in forecasted BS
+	- Hold existing [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#IFRS AND US GAAP RESEARCH & DEVELOPMENT|goodwill]] constant in forecasted BS
 - But what if the firm likely creates value through its acquisitions?
 - Your forecasted growth in sales and assets can be organic or through M&A
 	- You can be agnostic about the way in which the firm creates value
 	- The key is to get the value creation roughly right (in DCF or EP)
-- But: Past acquisitions and resulting goodwill can affect your ratios (e.g.,  ROIC and turnover) and hence your forecasts
+- But: Past acquisitions and resulting [[Week 5 Accounting Recap- R&D,  Intangibles,  M&A & Goodwill#IFRS AND US GAAP RESEARCH & DEVELOPMENT|goodwill]] can affect your ratios (e.g.,  ROIC and turnover) and hence your forecasts
 	- Take out amortization due to past M&A (if not replaced)? (see pre‐recording)
 - Note: You cannot take the same "comfort" in relative valuation/multiples:
 	- Relative valuation or multiples are affected for sure